kcoderhtml/magicsnap-reminders/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request if you would like to contribute to the project.

 ## License
-This project is licensed under the MIT License.
+This repositories code is licensed with the AGPL-3.0 license and you can view it [here](/LICENSE.md)